nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 4. Click the **Import** button on the row of the certificate.
 By default, the certificate is imported in the "Registered" state.

-<div id="32-configuring-the-authentication-key-and-certificate-for-the-security-server" class="anchor"></div>
-## 3.2 Configuring the Authentication Key and Certificate for the Security Server
+### 3.2 Configuring the Authentication Key and Certificate for the Security Server

 The **background colors** of the devices, keys and certificate are explained in Section [5.1](#51-availability-states-of-security-tokens-keys-and-certificates).

-<div id="321-generating-an-authentication-key" class="anchor"></div>
-### 3.2.1 Generating an Authentication Key
+#### 3.2.1 Generating an Authentication Key

 **Access rights**